AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

 Here, we are asking for 100 Megabytes of memory (``--mem=100M``) for a duration of an hour (``--time=1:00:00``).
-While your job - with **jobID** 52204499 - is waiting to be allocated resources, your shell effectively become non-interactive.
+While your job - with **jobid** 52204499 - is waiting to be allocated resources, your shell effectively become non-interactive.

 You can open a new shell on triton and run the command ``slurm q`` to see all the jobs